Chengqunniu/T1A3/README.md

 ***Last Priority***

 This feature ask the user to enter the name and price of the sticker they want to add or update.
-Then split them, remove the space and store them as a dictionary in the json file.
+Then split them, remove the space before and after, and store them as a dictionary in the json file.
 If users enter wrong format or invalid input, the system will let them know.
 Users could also add sold out stickers to the sold out json file.
 They will have another chance as well if they enter an invalid input.

 Checklist-items: